 The programme is not designed as one in which highly structured methods and rules are applied to various topics in order to find one "correct" solution or answer for problems or issues.
 Rather, it is more a possibilities quest, in which various controversial conceptual and practical issues will be reviewed and analysed, with due recognition to the reality of alternative value judgements.
-Given the history of recent developments in the profession and business practices, this approach to the study of the subject of management accounting is considered feasible and warranted.
+Given the history of recent developments in the profession and business practices, this approach to the study of the subject of strategic management accounting and business analysis is considered feasible and warranted.

 The CMA Programme consists of two post-graduate level subjects, namely: